shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

 **External Code** (optional)

 An external code used for reporting.
-(Xandr also assigns an internal code automatically.)
+(Microsoft Advertising also assigns an internal code automatically.)
 The code may only contain alphanumeric characters, periods, underscores or dashes.
 It is not case-sensitive (upper- and lower-case characters are treated the same).

 **Billing Code** (optional)